AshWang623/portfolio/Ash_final_project.md

 # Project Structure
 1. Introduction: Fashion's Environmental Toll

     - What is your Lululemon made of?
+Do you know about the environmental cost behind each purchase?

     - Provide startling statistics on the fashion industry’s contribution to pollution.